synesthesiam/rhasspy/docs/usage.md

 ### Training

-Retrain your profile with:
+Retrain your the English profile with:

-    rhasspy-cli train
+    rhasspy-cli --profile en train

 Add `--debug` before `train` for more information.